anoopsarkar/nlp-class/hw0.md

 * dev scores (see Table below)
 * test scores (see Table below)
 * iPython notebook write-up
+* Check if each group member has a `answer/README.username`.

 Your F-score should be equal to or greater than the score listed for the corresponding marks.